Updated - Originally published February 5, 2025

 Delaware doesn’t have a state sales tax, but it does have a Gross Receipts Tax on businesses based on their gross revenue.

 The most common reason some states don’t impose sales tax is that they don’t need to.
-Taxes are a way to collect revenue for a state, but if that revenue can come from other areas, states don’t need to impose a sales tax.
+Taxes are a way to collect revenue for a state, but if that revenue can come from other areas, some don’t need to impose a sales tax.
 Some states’ tax codes are dictated by their state legislature, meaning their governor and state Congress decide on tax rates, while others decide tax issues by a vote.

 In many cases, the lack of sales tax revenue is made up by revenue from income taxes.
 Oregon, for example, has a high income tax to compensate for its lack of sales tax.
 For Alaska and Delaware, which don’t have a sales tax or income tax, revenue comes from enticing businesses to the area or other revenue sources, including property and other types of taxes.
 Delaware, for example, has higher corporate income taxes and taxes for other specialty businesses, which increases its revenue without a sales tax.
 New Hampshire has a 10% tax on wood, which boosts the state’s revenue.